 Lumbar facet arthropathy causes lower back and leg pain on extension.

-What these pretty young women do display is a healthy lordosis; that's the curve in the lower back, seen from the side.
-These are quite normal.
-When you have lumbar facet arthropathy, you wouldn't be able to lie like that.
-It would give you lumbago and perhaps also pain radiating down the leg; the part of the lower limb affected depends on which nerve is pinched.
+A young person's back displays a healthy lordosis; that is the curve in the lower spine, seen from the side.
+It is quite normal.
+When you have lumbar facet arthropathy, you would not be able to lie like that on your stomach with your spine in extension.
+It would give you lumbago and perhaps also pain radiating down the leg; the part of the lower limb affected depends on which nerve was pinched.

 The sciatic nerve comes from the lower lumbar spine and travels down the back of the thigh, outer calf and the foot.

 The femoral nerve from the mid to upper lumbars passes to the front of the thigh and inner lower leg.